big floofs looking for their bffs

 Introducing FLASH!
 Don't blink - you just might miss him.
 Flash is a short, but strong neutered male floof who is dreaming of his forever home.
 Flash came into Big Floof Foundation right before his time was up at an overcrowded shelter.
 He had been dealt a few unfair hands prior, but he's ready to go all in this go around.

 Flash is a complete lovebug with humans and his pup-mates, he loves nothing more than snuggling up with you.
 He does enjoy playing with other pups.
+He is potty and crate trained.
 Flash can be adopted out anywhere within the United States.

 Pippi